Roof Replacement Contractors

 Have the roofing contractor explain his project supervision and quality control procedures.
 Request the name of the person who will be in charge, how many workers will be required and the estimated time of completion.

 Carefully read and understand any roofing warranty offered and watch for provisions that would void it.
 Keep a healthy skepticism about the lowest bid.
 If it sounds too good to be true, it probably is.
-Remember, price is only one criterion for selecting a roofing contractor.
+Remember, the price is only one criterion for selecting a roofing contractor.
 Professionalism and quality workmanship also should weigh heavily on your decision.